AlanCT-MLe/Single-Origin-Coffee-Prediction-DistilBert/README.md

 # Specialty Coffee Origin Classification

 ## 📜 Overview
-This project explores whether **text classification models** can predict the origin of specialty coffee based only on its *Blind Assessment*.
+This project investigates whether **text classification models** can accurately predict the origin of specialty coffee based solely on its *Blind Assessment*.
 "Blind Assessments" are professional reviews by Q-Graders who evaluate coffee without knowing its origin.

 Using a dataset of **1,954 reviews from 31 countries** scraped from [Coffee Review](https://www.coffeereview.com), we compare traditional machine learning methods and a transformer-based model for this challenging NLP task.